Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 This is because Adam had greater knowledge.

-God had shown Adam the location of the tree and warned him about the penalty for eating its fruit before Eve existed.
+Before Eve existed, God had shown Adam the location of the tree and warned him about the penalty for eating its fruit.

 Adam was also aware of God’s excellence through his communion with him and his study of nature, as evidenced by his naming of the animals.

-After they ate the forbidden fruit, God said Adam would rule over Eve.
-This means men should control women.
+After they ate the forbidden fruit, God said Adam would rule over Eve, meaning men should control women.

 In Genesis 3, God never empowered Adam to limit Eve’s autonomy.
-Instead, he said their relationship would be discordant due to their sinfulness.
+Instead, he said their relationship would be discordant because of their sinfulness.

 God told Eve, “Your desire will be for your husband, and he will rule over you.”
 He did not say, “You will want to make your own decisions, and he will rule over you.”